Love in the Wild: Updates

 Mike and Samantha announced their engagement in March 2013 and got married on April 19, 2014, in San Francisco, California, where they have been living together since the show ended.
 They have two children: daughter Audrey (born on December 29, 2015) and son Zachary (born February 1, 2018).
 Heather and Miles have also been residing in San Francisco.
 The two announced their engagement in March 2015 and were married on June 18, 2016.
 Their son Macklin was born in August 2018.

+Filming

+Principal photography for the first season took place in Cahuita, Limón, La Fortuna, and San Carlos, Costa Rica.
+The second season's filming was split between the Dominican Republic and Hawaii.